-Our approach for speech segmentation is based on HDP-HMM model.
+Our approach for speech segmentation is also based on an HDP-HMM model.
 We propose to segment the speech using an ergodic HMM.
 In this model, each state models an acoustic unit.
-Figure 4 demonstrates an example on some primary experiments based on this model (Harati et al., 2013).
+Figure 4 demonstrates an example on some preliminary experiments based on this model (Harati et al., 2013).
 From this figure we can see the discovered boundaries approximately coincide with phoneme boundaries.
 Table 1 compares the performance of the proposed algorithm with some other state of the art algorithms.
 The number of co-occurrences of segments boundaries and phoneme boundaries is called recall.
 The percent of declared boundaries that coincide with phoneme boundaries is called precision.
 A single numeric score that represents the combination of these two is referred to as the F-score.
 It is defined as: